 The urgency becomes clearer when looking at regional data.
 Gallup reports that 67% of employees in Southeast Asia are not engaged, highlighting a widespread gap between workforce potential and actual performance.

 Without engagement, even skilled employees may only perform at a basic level.
-With engagement, organizations unlock discretionary effort, meaning employees willingly give more than what their job description requires.
+With engagement, organisations unlock discretionary effort, meaning employees willingly give more than what their job description requires.

 Also Read: What is Employee Onboarding, and What are its Core Phases?